Johnny Benson Jr.: 2000–2003

 Benson began his 2001 season with an engine failure that relegated him to 28th place, a few laps after the race's "Big One" involving nineteen cars took place.
-He had top-ten finishes in each of the next four races, including a 4th-place run in the UAW-Daimler Chrysler 400, which allowed him to be a career-high 2nd in the points (tied with Sterling Marlin) following the spring Darlington Race.
+He had top-ten finishes in each of the next four races, including a fourth-place run in the UAW-Daimler Chrysler 400, which allowed him to be a career-high second in the points (tied with Sterling Marlin) following the spring Darlington Race.
 He finished third at Texas and Indianapolis.
-He did not win a points race, although he did win the non-points Winston Open at Charlotte from the pole after leader Ryan Newman in the No. 02 Alltel Ford suffered a blown engine late in the race.
-Benson finished the 2001 season eleventh in points.
+He did not win a points race, even though he did win the non-points Winston Open at Charlotte from the pole after leader Ryan Newman in the No. 02 Alltel Ford suffered a blown engine late in the race.
+Benson finished the 2001 season 11th in points.

-Benson started 2002 with a tenth place finish in the Daytona 500 despite a crash early in the race.
+Benson started 2002 with a tenth-place finish in the Daytona 500 despite a crash early in the race.
 In May, Benson agreed to race in the Richmond Busch Series race for Marsh Racing in the No. 31 Whelen Engineering Chevrolet.
 Benson was involved in a wreck in the early stages of the races and ended up with broken ribs and he missed three Cup races.
 At the Pepsi 400 in Daytona, he started sixth, and on the eighth lap he got together with Michael Waltrip.
 Benson ended up rebreaking his ribs which put him out of action for two more races.
-At Loudon, Benson started 2nd, led 53 of 207 laps, and finished fourth.
-Benson tied a career-best second place finish at the Martinsville Speedway, which he got twice in 2000.
+At Loudon, Benson started second, led 53 of 207 laps, and finished fourth.
+Benson tied a career-best second-place finish at Martinsville Speedway, which he got twice in 2000.
 On November 3, he started 26th in the 43 car field at the Pop Secret Microwave Popcorn 400 at Rockingham.
 With fifty laps to go, he was running in fifth, and with 28 laps left he passed Mark Martin (who coincidentally had Valvoline as his sponsor for many years) for the lead.
 In the last ten laps, other drivers were running out of gas, including his teammate Ken Schrader.
 However, Benson held off Martin by 0.26 seconds to win the race.